-Q App is UK’s leading mobile ordering platform for hospitality, sports and entertainment venues.
+Q App was a pioneer mobile ordering platform for hospitality, sports and entertainment venues in the UK.
 It was launched in 2013 with Nimble Mobile (my employer) as a founding partner.

-The original brief was for a platform for placing orders at bars and cafes.
-Over time this has expanded to cater to the needs of venues like theatre, entertainment halls and football stadiums by offering flexibility with additional menu formats, delivery options and alternative views for staff.
+The original brief was for an ordering platform for bars and cafes.
+Over time, this expanded to cater to mass venues like theatre, entertainment halls and football stadiums with additional flexibility of menu formats, delivery options and alternative views for staff.

 My role was to design the iOS and Android apps.
-The customer-facing mobile apps would allowing users to find participating venues, explore their menus and place an order.
+The customer-facing mobile apps allowed users to find participating venues, explore their menus and place an order.
 Meanwhile, a separate Android tablet app would receive and process orders in the kitchen.

 During discussions with our trial partners, it became obvious that we would need to support a variety of menu structures and delivery processes.
 This flexibility was added into the brief and ended up becoming a differentiating feature for Q App against its competitors.

-I used visuals to anchor users to the current venue.
-As venues like to push promotional items, each menu node has optional quick order buttons.
+I used visuals to anchor users to the current venue and menu item.
+Some venues like to push promotional items, so each menu node was given optional one-click buttons.

 It’s been a great experience working alongside the founders to build up the startup.
 The app has done well against its competitors and received a MOMA commendation for Best Customer Facing App, beating ESPN and Vue Cinemas.
 It’s also been selected for the British pavilion at the Expo Milano 2015.